Slain Yemen ex-leader's son calls for revenge: Saudi-owned TV

 He called for his father’s backers to “take back Yemen from the Iranian Houthi militias”.

-The veteran former leader was killed in a shooting attack on Monday after switching sides, abandoning his Houthi allies in favor of a Saudi-led alliance.
+The veteran former leader was killed in a shooting attack on Monday after switching sides, abandoning his Houthi allies in favour of a Saudi-led alliance.

-Saleh’s death deepens the complexity of the multi-sided war, with much depending on the future allegiances of his loyalists.
+Saleh’s death deepens the complexity of the multi-sided war.
+Much depends on the future allegiances of his loyalists.

 The Saudi-led coalition was counting on him to give them an edge in the conflict.

-Saleh had a wide following in Yemen, including army officers and armed tribal leaders who once served under him, and his allies may still be able to have some impact on the war.
+Saleh had a wide following in Yemen, including army officers and armed tribal leaders who once served under him, and his supporters may still be able to have some impact on the war.

 Ahmed Ali has lived under house arrest in the United Arab Emirates, where he once served as ambassador before it joined ally Saudi Arabia to make war on the Houthis, who until this week had ruled much of Yemen together with Saleh.